 The River Region has access to more colleges and universities than any other area in Louisiana and the majority of its competitor markets.
 Community college campuses offer courses that support local industry and the St. Charles Parish School System is one of the top-ranked in Louisiana.

-Fifteen institutions of higher learning provide post-secondary education for more than ## in the southeast Louisiana region.
-There are 10 four-year colleges and universities with an aggregate enrollment of approximately ## students, and four two-year community colleges in the region with some ## students enrolled.
+Thirteen institutions of higher learning provide post-secondary education for more than 120,000 individuals in southeast Louisiana.
+There are nine four-year colleges and universities with an aggregate enrollment of approximately 92,000 students, and four two-year community colleges in the region with some 34,000 students enrolled.

 The River Region provides both public and private elementary and secondary schools for residents.
-There are 43 elementary schools in the region with an enrollment exceeding ## students.
-This includes 34 public schools with approximately ## students and nine private schools with approximately ## students.
+There are 43 elementary schools in the region with an enrollment exceeding 22,000 students.
+This includes 34 public schools with approximately 19,000 students and eight private schools with approximately 3,000 students.

-Enrollment in the region’s 10 secondary schools is some ## students.
-The seven public high schools accommodate about ## students, while the three private schools have a combined enrollment of slightly less than ## students.
+Enrollment in the region’s eight secondary schools is some 6,500 students.
+The six public high schools accommodate about 5,700 students, while the three private schools have a combined enrollment of slightly less than 800 students.

 Quality of Life